eventually11/Link_to_database/README.md

 ## Usage

-    Define a DataFrame: Prepare your data in a Pandas DataFrame.
+- Define a DataFrame: Prepare your data in a Pandas DataFrame.

-    Initialize the Class: Set up the DataFrameToMySQL class with your database connection details.
+- Initialize the Class: Set up the DataFrameToMySQL class with your database connection details.

-    Write Data to MySQL: Use the write_df_to_mysql method to generate and execute SQL INSERT statements, inserting the DataFrame data into the database table.
+- Write Data to MySQL: Use the write_df_to_mysql method to generate and execute SQL INSERT statements, inserting the DataFrame data into the database table.

+- Export Data (Optional):

+JSON: Use the export_to_json(df, filepath) method to save the DataFrame as a JSON file.
+CSV: Use the export_to_csv(df, filepath) method to save the DataFrame as a CSV file.

 ## Example